victor-uk/blogging-platform-api/README.md

 # Blogging Platform API

 This is my first backend project, a RESTful API for a blogging platform built with Node.js and Express.
+This project is based on the [roadmap.sh Blogging Platform API project](https://roadmap.sh/projects/blogging-platform-api).

 ## Features